 AHA talks with Letitia Webster, Mission Driven Capital Partners

 Letitia formerly served as the global vice president of sustainability and head of purpose for VF Corporation, the Fortune 500 parent company of worldwide brands such as The North Face, Timberland, Icebreaker and SmartWool.
-In 2019, she joined Mission Driven Capital Partners as partner and chief sustainability officer.
-Mission Driven invests in companies providing products and services that seek to help businesses reach their sustainability goals.
-We recently caught up with her for her thoughts on the state of corporate sustainability.
+We sat down with Letitia for her thoughts on the state of corporate sustainability.

 We’re talking at the beginning of a new year and a new decade.
 What do you think it’s time for now?

 Letitia: Well, this is the decade to deliver, isn’t it?
 We’ve got 10 years to deliver on the Sustainable Development Goals, and most of our corporate sustainability commitments come due this decade.
 That’s 3,650 days or 520 weeks.
 Time’s ticking.
 I think consumer demand is getting there, and I’m not as concerned about that anymore.
 Where we’re falling short is in giving them options.
 Many companies are only focused on their overall footprint, just reducing the bad, but let’s not forget what we really need to do.
 We need to re-create the way we make things.
 If we’re going to build a sustainable economy to replace the current unsustainable one, we have to attend to the top line.
 Sustainable products and services have to become sources of growth.